Melbourne (ella P.) Elementary School

 - Category Attribute

-- Melbourne (ella P.) Elementary School's student population of 527 students has stayed relatively flat over five school years.
+- Melbourne (ella P.) Elementary School's student population of 490 students has declined by 12% over five school years.

 |Grades Offered||Grades Kindergarten-6|